aragon/docs/src/court/README.md

     - Decrease the amount locked for the guardian by the given lock manager
     - Schedule a deactivation if requested

-#### 4.4.9.
-Process deactivation request
+#### Process deactivation request

 - **Actor:** External entity incentivized to update guardians available balances
 - **Inputs:**
     - **Guardian:** Address of the guardian to process the deactivation request of
 - **Authentication:** Open
 - **Pre-flight checks:**
-    - Ensure that the Protocol term is up-to-date.
+    - Ensure that the Court term is up-to-date.
 Otherwise, perform a heartbeat before continuing the execution.
     - Ensure there is an existing deactivation request for the guardian
     - Ensure that the existing deactivation request can be processed at the current term
 - **State transitions:**
     - Increase the available balance of the guardian
     - Reset the deactivation request of the guardian

-#### 4.4.10.
-Assign tokens
+#### Assign tokens

 - **Actor:** `DisputeManager` module
 - **Inputs:**